albar965/littlenavmap-manual/src/en/GLOSSARY.rst

     This is an internal database (`SQLite <http://sqlite.org>`__) that is created by *Little Navmap* when reading all the flight simulator BGL or DAT files.
 It allows fast complex searches and map display.

+SDF
+   Simplified directional facility is a localizer-based instrument non-precision approach to an airport, which provides a final approach course similar to ILS and LDA approaches, but not as precise.

 SID
     A standard instrument departure is an air traffic control departure